 An individual, pair, or group opportunity to practice a skill or move toward an associated checkpoint.
 It is a Notebook, Google sheet, Google slideshow, or Microsoft 365 file which the student can edit.

 Technical note: The platform’s definition of activity is limited to a task which requires an interaction between the student(s) and the document.
 When a file is designated as an “activity,” each student will receive his/her own copy of the file to edit that is accessible to the teacher.

 A Focus Area is a playlist of resources that help students gain content knowledge but is not central to the course standards, college and career readiness, and/or the course Projects or Math Units.
 Students are encouraged, but not required, to complete any Focus Area’s content assessment.

 A student-facing resource or activity that is not associated with a specific checkpoint but that could be helpful to complete the Project.

 The curriculum that is automatically copied into your school’s platform at the start of training.
 Over time you may edit the Base Curriculum for your specific school site.
 It is the core curriculum that is used across Summit Public Schools.

 Challenge Focus Area

-> An opportunity for a student to learn more content related to the course beyond what is located in Power and Additional Focus Areas.
-A student might complete a challenge focus area in order to prepare for the AP test associated with that course, experience more academic rigor, and/or further develop their individual academic interests.
+Challenge Focus Areas are opportunities for a student to learn more content related to the course beyond what is provided in Power and Additional Focus Areas.
+A student might complete a Challenge Focus Area in order to prepare for the AP test associated with that course, experience more academic rigor, and/or further develop their individual academic interests.

-> Check for Understanding
+Check for Understanding